AdobeDocs/commerce-webapi/src/pages/graphql/payment-methods/payment-services-minicart.md

 1. Request forwarded to PayPal.

-1. PayPal returns an `id` value.
+1. PayPal returns a `PayPal id` value.

-1. Adobe Commerce forwards the PayPal `id` and the `mp_order_id` values to the client.
+1. Adobe Commerce forwards the `PayPal id` and the `mp_order_id` values to the client.

 1. Run the `syncPaymentOrder` mutation  to get payment details and update the quote with shipping, billing, email and phone number details.

-1. Returns details to client.
+1. Adobe Commerce returns details to client.

 1. Run the `setShippingMethodsOnCart` mutation to define the delivery methods for your order.

-1. Use `applyCouponToCart` to apply a discount coupon to the specified `cart_id`.
+1. (Optional) Use `applyCouponToCart` to apply a discount coupon to the specified `cart_id`.

-1. Returns the `cart_id` with coupon applied.
+1. (Optional) Adobe Commerce returns the `cart_id` with the applied coupon.

 1. Continues to [place the order](../tutorials/checkout/place-order.md).

 1. Request to `placeOrder` is forwarded with additional data  from `createPaymentOrder`.

-1. Request to `placeOrder` is forwarded to PayPal.
+1. Adobe Commerce request to `placeOrder` is forwarded to PayPal.

-1. PayPal returns result to Adobe Commerce.
+1. PayPal returns results to Adobe Commerce.

 1. Adobe Commerce forwards results to the client integration.